-During 2013-14, there were no workers' compensation claims recorded within the Office.
+During 2014-15, two workers' compensation claims were recorded.

-The Office's OSH and injury management statistics for 2013-14 are shown below.
+The Office's OSH and injury management statistics for 2014-15 are shown below.

-Occupational Safety and Health Statistics 2011-12 Actual 2013-14 Actual 2013-14 Target Comment Number of fatalities 0 0 0 Target achieved Lost time injury/disease (LTI/D) incidence rate 0 0 0 Target achieved Lost time injury/disease severity rate 0 0 0 Target achieved Percentage of injured workers returned to work within (i) 13 weeks; and (ii) 26 weeks NA NA Greater than or equal to 80% return to work within 26 weeks Not applicable - no lost time injuries

-Occupational Safety and Health Statistics 2011-12 Actual 2013-14 Actual 2013-14 Target Comment Percentage of managers and supervisors trained in occupational safety, health and injury management responsibilities 86% 83% of managers received OSH training in 2013-14 > 80% 92% of managers have received OSH training in the last 3 years
+Actual Results Results Against Target Measure 2012-13 Actual 2014-15 Actual 2014-15 Target Comment on Result Number of fatalities 0 0 0 Target achieved Lost time injury/disease (LTI/D) incidence rate 0 3.3 0 The Office had two lost time injuries which increased the incidence rate slightly above target Lost time injury/disease severity rate 0 0 0 Target achieved Percentage of injured workers returned to work within (i) 13 weeks; and (ii) 26 weeks.
+Not Applicable i) 100% ii) 100% Greater than or equal to 80% return to work within 26 weeks Target exceeded Percentage of managers and supervisors trained in occupational safety, health and injury management responsibilities.
+83% 100% >80% Target exceeded